 Create a Website Account - Manage notification subscriptions, save form progress and more.

-Routinely, the Coroner releases the body to a licensed funeral director.
-The next of kin of the deceased person should notify a funeral director who, in turn, will arrange the transportation for the deceased to the funeral home and obtain the necessary documents for burial or cremation.
+The Coroner's office releases the body to a funeral home.
+The next of kin of the deceased person should make arrangements with a funeral home who, in turn, will arrange the transportation for the deceased to the funeral home and obtain the necessary documents for burial or cremation.

 Show All Answers